yuzeh/math149-final/README.md

 math149-final
 =============

-Computing the homology of SO(n) using persistence
+Computing the homology of matrix groups using persistence